Women Football

 Read more

-The final squad of national U-17 team for 2024 AFC U-17 Women's Asian Cup Qualifiers has been announced.
+The final squad for the Vianet International Women's Championship 2025 has been announced.

 Final squad